- AP Lang tests rhetorical analysis, argumentation, and synthesis using nonfiction texts only.

 The Sophistication Point — Handle With Care

-How Does an AP Lang Tutor Help You Score Higher on the Exam?
+How Does Structured AP Lang Practice Help You Score Higher?

-AP Lang tutoring is different from most subject tutoring because the skill being developed is not procedural there is no formula to memorize.
+AP Lang preparation is different from most subject study because the skill being developed is not procedural — there is no formula to memorize.
+The value of structured practice and feedback is the ability to diagnose exactly where an essay breaks down and why.
+Students working with an online English tutor can accelerate this diagnostic process significantly.

-• Tutors catch the thesis problem before it costs you points.
-Most students cannot see that their own thesis is a device list rather than a defensible claim they wrote it, so it makes sense to them.
+- Catching the thesis problem before it costs you points.
+Most students cannot see that their own thesis is a device list rather than a defensible claim — they wrote it, so it makes sense to them.
 A tutor reads the thesis cold, the way an AP reader does, and identifies the moment the argument collapses.
-This single fix moving from a device-listing thesis to an interpretation-based one is responsible for more score improvement than any other single change in AP Lang essays.
+This single fix — moving from a device-listing thesis to an interpretation-based one — is responsible for more score improvement than any other single change in AP Lang essays.

 What Does a Strong AP Lang Score Actually Get You?